Estimated reading time: 11 minutes

 These days, Lightroom is only offered as a subscription option–not as a standalone product.

-So you’ll need to head to the Adobe website (here), then decide on the subscription plan you need.
+So you’ll need to head to the Adobe website, then decide on the subscription plan you need.

 Here, Adobe offers a number of options, including:

-Unless you need non-photography apps, I’d recommend staying away from the (pricey) Creative Cloud package.
+Unless you need non-photography apps, I’d recommend staying away from the (pricey all apps) Creative Cloud package.

 Personally, I’d recommend the Photography Plan, because access to Photoshop is pretty useful, especially if you hope to level up your photo editing.
 Plus, I’m a fan of Lightroom Classic, which isn’t offered in the Lightroom Plan.